Full Funnel Attribution – Major Changes for 2023 🍪

 IOS Privacy Changes

-With the implementation of the iOS privacy rules, advertisers are no longer able to acquire user data without the user’s express consent.
 This will have a significant effect on marketers’ ability to accurately attribute conversions, especially on mobile devices.
 In order to overcome this challenge, marketers will need to find alternative data sources, such as server-side tracking or first-party data.
 It’s also crucial that they gain consumers’ express consent and be transparent about how they collect and use data.

 Removal of Third-Party Cookies